List of special elections in the Philippines: Vice president (COMELEC)

+Other offices

-On the first type of special elections, the Commission on Elections usually sets the vote a day later, or up to several weeks later.
+On special elections due to delays, the Commission on Elections usually sets the vote a day later, or up to several weeks later.
 The latest date the commission set a delayed special election is a more than year later after the regular election, when it held the elections for provincial government officials of Sulu in October 1996 after being delayed since May 1995.

+In 2010, due to the Supreme Court ruling the creation of the congressional district of Malolos as unconstitutional, the election at Bulacan's 1st congressional district originally scheduled for May 2010 was delayed.
+The ballots were originally printed with Malolos having a different set of candidates from the rest of the 1st district.
+The election proceeded in November 2010.

-In 2018, the barangay elections in Marawi originally scheduled in May 2018 was done in September due to the aftermath of the Battle of Marawi.
+In 2018, the barangay elections in Marawi originally scheduled in May 2018 were done in September due to the aftermath of the siege of Marawi.